marvin-hermann-research/ros2-robot-locomotion-framework/README.md

 ## Project Description

-This repository presents a **research-oriented framework** for robotic locomotion in ROS2.
+As a part of the [AETHER Framework Series](https://github.com/marvin-hermann-research/aether-framework-overview.git), this repository presents a **research-oriented framework** for robotic locomotion in ROS2.
 It integrates **Behaviour Trees (BTs)** with a **distributed sensor–actuator architecture**, enabling structured decision-making and extensible, modular control of humanoid robots.

 ## Motivation